jeremybbauer/mooncomputer/src/pages/posts/crossroads-of-america-2-hro.md

 “I’m not tryin’ to put you down or nothin’.
 I know things are hard.
 But you look like a person who’s stuck.
 Like a fly in one of those glue tape things they hang from the ceiling.
 You’re just kind of wriggling here.
 Just like, _bzzzz_…_bzzzz_…Just in place.
 But you not really in a glue trap, Ed.
 You can leave.”

 “Oh.
-I—you want me to leave?”
+I--you want me to leave?”

 “No, you’re fine.
 But actually I am takin’ off soon to trade cars with Shelby.
 But I  mean you can leave this town whenever you want.
 You got some good stuff in you.
 It’s only wasted if you’re not happy with what you’re doing or where you are, and you are not happy.”